TomSoderling/TomSoderling.github.io/_posts/2018-03-06-Xamarin-Forms-code-you-can-delete-today-1.md

 1. The default value of a view's HorizontalOptions and VerticalOptions properties [are **already** LayoutOptions.Fill](https://developer.xamarin.com/guides/xamarin-forms/user-interface/layouts/layout-options/#Overview), so it's completely unnecessary to set this.

 1. Every time you set it, your app is taking an unnecessary performance hit on the chin.
 Even though you’re setting those properties to what they already were, it comes with a cost, so __just don't do it__.
+In addition, the Xamarin docs say changing these properties "consumes memory, even when setting them to the default values"

 * * *